 Synaptics Strengthens Leadership Team with Addition of Lori Stahl as Chief People Officer and Vikram Gupta as SVP and GM of IoT Processors, and Chief Product Officer

-SAN JOSE, Calif., Feb.
-07, 2023 (GLOBE NEWSWIRE) -- Synaptics® Incorporated SYNA announced that it strengthened its leadership team with the addition of Lori Stahl as Chief People Officer and Vikram Gupta as SVP and GM of IoT Processors and Chief Product Officer.
+/EIN News/ -- SAN JOSE, Calif., Feb.
+07, 2023 (GLOBE NEWSWIRE) -- Synaptics® Incorporated (Nasdaq: SYNA) announced that it strengthened its leadership team with the addition of Lori Stahl as Chief People Officer and Vikram Gupta as SVP and GM of IoT Processors and Chief Product Officer.

 As Chief People Officer, Ms. Stahl will be responsible for executing Synaptics’ human resource (HR) strategy and employee programs worldwide.
 Ms. Stahl comes with 25 years of success in almost all human resources disciplines across the technology, insurance, and renewable energy industries.
 Prior to Synaptics, she was Chief People Officer at Vocera Communications (acquired by Stryker Corporation in 2022).
 Under her leadership, Vocera earned industry recognition as a great place to work, multiple years in a row.
 Ms. Stahl has held HR leadership roles at both private and public companies, including Nanosolar, Extreme Networks, Cisco Systems, and WebEx.